hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 * A link to the GB test pack with scenarios and test data
 * Guidance for how to test

+Trader Test will automatically simulate and give you responses just like in a real life scenario.
+You can also request NCTS support staff to generate the manual responses as if Border Force staff are processing your goods.

 ### Validate your XML
 Use [our XSD files](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/xsd-reference.html) to validate your XML